LearnWeb3DAO/ICO/README.md

     });
   ```

 - You would see that the `deploy.js` file requires a constant.
-Lets create a `constants` folder under `hardhat-tutorial` folder.
+Let's create a `constants` folder under `hardhat-tutorial` folder.
 - Inside the `constants` folder create a new file named `index.js` and add the following lines to it.

   - Replace "address-of-the-nft-contract" with the address of the `CryptoDevs.sol` that you deployed in the previous module(`NFT-Collection`)